Hosein-rad/My-Journey-/devlog.md

 - almost finished the todo app. one annoying bug left that prevents me from adding localStorage...
 - it seems you can't use isEmpty or .length or many other great things on objects!
 - also another weird thing: apparently a variable with the value of an empty curly braces (const x = {}) is truthy !!
+- also for some reason I can not just assign one object into another, I'd have to give the parent object a key name first